If there's a single statement that everyone who works in the field of autism can agree on, it's that there is so much that we still don't know.

 Medical professionals can't even definitively say why more children are being diagnosed as having autism or similar developmental delays, much less agree on the best courses of treatment and therapy.
 Yet all of us who work with families of children with autism can't help but be affected by the emotions of desperate parents.

-Maryland Board of Physicians to summarily suspend my medical license related to the treatment of children with autism.
+This month, I go before an administrative law judge to appeal a decision by the Maryland Board of Physicians to summarily suspend my medical license related to the treatment of children with autism.
 I wish that I was permitted to respond to the various allegations in detail, but the board's privacy restrictions make that impossible.
 (For the record, I have tried to waive my privacy rights and asked that my appeal be opened to the public, but have thus far been denied.)

 In my more than 30 years of practice, since completing my medical training at the Johns Hopkins Hospital, I have spent thousands of hours talking to the families of children with autism — evaluating their condition, publishing research in peer-reviewed journals and trying to add to the medical profession's broad base of knowledge about autism.
 I understand that not everyone agrees with some of what our research has concluded, just as I don't necessarily agree with what other physicians have written.
 In the end, finding answers through continued research is how science moves forward.